 Just think about getting through today and not the rest of your life.
 You might have found that you were able to cope with these thoughts a bit better in the past.
 You might be able to cope with them better again in the future.

-Give things that make you feel worse to staff
+Think about things that make you feel low

-It might help to think about what made you feel low before.
+It might help to think about what is making you feel low and triggers these feelings.
 A trigger is something which might make you feel worse.
 Some people find that certain music or photos make them feel worse.
-Try and avoid these.
-Or give them to prison staff.
+Try and avoid these or give them to prison staff.

-If you have anything that could help you to act on your thoughts, you can also give this to a staff member.
+If you have anything that could help you to act on your thoughts, like something sharp, you can also give this to a staff member.

-- choose an object and think of 30 different ways to use it
+- choose an object and think of 10 different ways to use it,

 You might think these things won’t take your mind off what you are thinking.
 But distracting yourself can be a useful way of managing your thoughts better.